p@rsons_world of Bardney

 A man threw hay fork at the dog after it had bitten Blades, and it

 sprang at him with much ferocity, but he just managed....

 Stop, Explore and Enjoy Bardney.
 A good article written in 2013.

+in need of attention.
 Links to a few specific pages of interest have been included below.

 Church of St Lawrence, Bardney.
 Rebuilt 1434.
 Hosts an exhibition of Bardney Abbey stonework.

 Peter Hancock's Hospital .
 Click round for other vintage photos.